PseudoKnight/CHDiscord/README.md

 The role argument can be an array or a single role.
 A role is either a unique int id or name.
 Throws NotFoundException if a role by that id doesn't exist.
-Requires the 'Manage Roles' permission.
+Requires the `Manage Roles` permission.

 ### discord_member_get_nickname(member)
 Get the server nickname for a guild member.

 ### discord_member_set_nickname(member, string)
 Set the server nickname for a guild member.
-Requires the 'Manage Nicknames' permission.
+Requires the `Manage Nicknames` permission.

 ## Voice Functions